Japan PM Kishida's coalition to keep majority but lose seats

 On the economy, Kishida has emphasized growth by raising incomes, while opposition groups focus more on redistribution of wealth and call for cash payouts to pandemic-hit low-income households.

-Kishida, in his final speech Saturday in Tokyo, promised to spur growth and “distribute its fruit” to the people as income.
-“It’s for you to decide who can responsibly do so.”
+Kishida, during the campaign, promised to spur growth and “distribute its fruit” to the people as income.

+Kishida said Sunday he planned to reappoint the same members to his post-election Cabinet to speed up the work on a supplementary budget so that he can fund an economic package to provide support for the people and businesses hit by the pandemic.

+“I will take concrete steps to achieve our policies as soon as possible,” Kishida said.
+“I need to move quickly.”

 The LDP opposes legislation guaranteeing equality for sexual minorities and allowing separate surnames for married couples.